Burrow at Old Water Rat Publishing

-We are a bi-annual e-journal publishing poetry and reviews.
+We are a bi-annual e-journal publishing poetry and other micro texts each February and September.
 While our focus is what it is to live with poor or good mental health, we are very interested in where this intersects with such priorities as: ecocriticism & ecopoetics, postcolonialism, ekphrasis, progressive religion & secularism.

-I have lived with depression for a long time.
-For over twenty years I was a teacher, sports coach and hike leader, often working with disengaged teens.
-I have never been very successful at achieving a ‘work/life’ balance, and loved my job a little too much, so carried many emotional loads.
-As a young adult I was also rocked by three bereavements in the space of a few years.
+Phillip has lived with depression for a long time.
+For over twenty years he was a teacher, sports coach and hike leader, often working with disengaged teens.
+He has never been very successful at achieving a ‘work/life’ balance, and loved his job a little too much, so carried many emotional loads.
+As a young adult he was also rocked by three bereavements in the space of a few years.
 All of this reached a crisis in late 2014 with a breakdown and suicide attempt, a period of hospitalisation, and a diagnosis of severe depression, PTSD and high levels of social anxiety.

-I continue to live with poor mental health, and it defines too much of my experience.
-This e-journal is my act of defiance.
+Phillip continues to live with poor mental health, and it defines too much of his experience.
+This e-journal is our act of defiance.